 Although measuring the EUV spectral irradiance is important, understanding those emissions requires that you also have images at those wavelengths showing how the source regions of the emissions vary in both space and time.
-Extreme ultraviolet images from the Atmospheric Imaging Assembly (AIA)19 on SDO were sonified as complete images, subimages, and a time sequence of subimages.
+Extreme ultraviolet images from the Atmospheric Imaging Assembly (AIA) on SDO were sonified as complete images, subimages, and a time sequence of subimages.
 AIA provides 10 passbands: seven EUV, two ultraviolet, and one visible light.
 AIA 193 Å images were selected as they highlighted the desired coronal details.
 We will describe different ways to sonify an AIA 193 Å image from 23:55:53 UTC on 18 Mar 2018.

 Compared with time series data, we found that images are difficult to sonify because they are dense in information and have variations in two directions.
-As an example of density, a sonified 512×512 image would take almost 15 hours to listen to at a moderate tempo of 300 bpm, and a full-resolution (4096×4096) AIA image would require 40 days.
+As an example of density, a sonified $512 \times 512$ image would take almost 15 hours to listen to at a moderate tempo of 300 bpm, and a full-resolution ( $4096 \times 4096$ ) AIA image would require 40 days.
 Many people have a hard time remembering tone sequences and whatever is happening near the end would be disconnected from the beginning.
 We overcome this by either binning the image to a smaller number of pixels or selecting subimages.
-Based on our experiences when playing our sonifications, where we found that a person can remember tone sequences for a few minutes, we aim to create sonifications that last three minutes by binning the image to 32 × 32 pixels or by using much higher tempos (up to 3000 bpm).
-Pieces such as John Cage's Organ2/ASLSP (As Slow as Possible) may be written for performance times of hours to years, but the density of notes is far smaller in these pieces.
-Only 31 notes have been sounded since a 639 year version of the piece was begun in 2001 at the Burchardikirche in Halberstadt, Germany.20 One of our sonifications would sound 31 notes in the first 6.2 s at our standard tempo of 300 bpm.
+Based on our experiences when playing our sonifications, where we found that a person can remember tone sequences for a few minutes, we aim to create sonifications that last three minutes by binning the image to $32 \times 32$ pixels or by using much higher tempos (up to 3000 bpm).
+Pieces such as John Cage's $Organ^2/ASLSP$ ( $As\ Slow\ as\ Possible$ ) may be written for performance times of hours to years, but the density of notes is far smaller in these pieces.
+Only 31 notes have been sounded since a 639 year version of the piece was begun in 2001 at the Burchardikirche in Halberstadt, Germany.
+Ala Ala image would sound 31 notes in the first 6.2 s at our standard tempo of 300 bpm.

-AIA science data is served as monochromatic, $4k \times 4k$, 14-bit files using the Flexible Image Transport System (FITS).21 To make these sonifications more accessible to students, we elected to use the quicklook AIA images that are served as JPEG files created from the FITS data by binning to a lower resolution (typically 2048×2048 pixels), then applying a log scaling and an arbitrary color table.
+AIA science data is served as monochromatic, $4k \times 4k$ , 14-bit files using the Flexible Image Transport System (FITS).
+To make these sonifications more accessible to students, we elected to use the quicklook AIA images that are served as JPEG files created from the FITS data using a log scaling and an arbitrary color table.
 Concentrating on converting JPEG images allowed us to test the algorithms using images with higher contrast or more distinct features.
 This allows the students to sonify their favorite images.
-When necessary the JPEG images were converted to greyscale using the luminosity form of relative luminance to weight the individual red (R), green (R), and blue (R) channels:
+When necessary the JPEG images were converted to greyscale using the luminosity form of relative luminance to weight the individual red (R), green

+(G), and blue (B) channels: